Brightpearl supports the following VAT schemes:

 Use the EC sales list to produce a report for the Inland revenue.
 Click Reports > Accounts...More > EC Sales list.

-Flat Rate VAT
+Flat rate VAT

-Brightpearl does not support Flat rate VAT accounting - tax will be accounted for in full.
-If you choose to use Brightpearl when registered for flat rate VAT manual adjustments will need to be made to account for the differences.
+Brightpearl does not support flat rate VAT accounting - tax will be accounted for in full.
+If you choose to use Brightpearl when registered for flat rate VAT, manual adjustments will need to be made to account for the differences.

-We highly recommend you seek accounting advice on how the journal should be entered and for what value.
+Please seek accounting advice on how the journal should be entered and for what value.